edefalque/signalk-stripcharts/README.md

 In particular the following improvements could be considered without structural changes:
 - [ ] Transpiling (Babel)
 - [ ] Minification.
-- [ ] Retrieval of boat data is inspired from Signal K websocket example.
-Possibly it could be replaced by the more robust https://www.npmjs.com/package/@signalk/client
+- [ ] Retrieval of boat data is inspired from a simple Signal K websocket example.
+Possibly it could be replaced by the more robust https://github.com/SignalK/signalk-js-client

 Any hints are most welcome.